 Uber is arguably one of the worst managed companies in the United States, and in some cases, abroad.
 From transgression, to scandal, to crime, the company knows no bounds in its less-than-stellar track record of disregard to its customers and employees.
-At the center of all the scandals is Travis Kalanick, Uber’s former CEO who was asked to step down just a couple months ago.
+At the center of all the scandals is Travis Kalanick, Uber’s former CEO who was asked to step down.
 Under his guidance, the company blurred or erased the lines of ethics and put peoples’ lives at risk.
 Here are some of the worst things that Uber has done, and they should make you question whether or not you want to be involved with the company.

 8. Targeting competitors

 Everyone knows that Uber’s biggest competitor is Lyft.
 Back in 2014, Uber purposefully booked 5,560 fake Lyft rides to undercut Lyft profits in an attempt to make Uber more desirable.
 One Uber employee is responsible for more than 1,500 of those cancellations and is tied to 21 separate accounts; another had 14 accounts and canceled around 600 rides.
 The tactic is shady at best.
 It’s the equivalent of going to your competitor’s store and standing in line to make everything take longer so that the customers will shop at your store.

 Uber also had recruiters order Lyft rides to try and lure drivers away from the Lyft brand.
 They actively paid for these recruiters to order a Lyft for an extremely short ride that cut into the drivers fare, just to pitch to them.
 That also made those drivers miss potentially more profitable clients.
 Going off the analogy earlier, now that the guy is at the store, he is also trying to get the cashier to quit and work for him.

 Next: If you think that’s bad, look at what they’ve done to you without you knowing it.